 A delightful campsite, made even more enjoyable by the complete lack of insects.

-On evenings like this there is the temptation to leave the tent door open.
+On evenings like this there is always the temptation to leave the tent door open.